grafnu/daq-1/docs/switcher.md

-# Mock switch testing.
+# Control Plane Switch Access.

-This setup tests using a mock-switch as an experimental endpoint for accessing the control plane from a container test.
+This setup defines how to access the the control plane from a container test.

 ## Required Config
 In addition to the `ext_ofip` and `ext_addr` config values, setting